 - DropBox – I think you know about this one.

 - ODrive – As Google being harsh, we have to use a third-party client for Google drive.

-Finally, working specific applications
+Finally, work-specific applications

-Among us – some are designers, coders, editors, streamers and some more guys and we all use different kinds of applications for our purpose.
+Among us – some are designers, coders, editors, streamers, and some more guys and we all use different kinds of applications for our purpose.

 1. Coders – Programmers – Developers

 Linux is heaven for such guys, I mean you will get every single thing with extra cheese that is missing with other operating-systems.

 You get it all with Linux: Sublime, Geany, Android Studio, CodeBlocks, Atom, Vim, Emacs, Brackets, Visual Studio Code, Postman, Scratch, Arduino IDE, NotepadQQ, Netbeans, Eclipse, All Jetbrains IDEs, QT Designers and many more.